tarantool/doc/doc/dev_guide/c_style_guide.rst

 shouldn't exceed 5-10, or you're doing something wrong.
 Re-think the function, and split it into smaller pieces.
-A human brain can generally easily keep track of about 7 different things, anything more and it gets confu/sed.
+A human brain can generally easily keep track of about 7 different things, anything more and it gets confused.
 You know you're brilliant, but maybe you'd like to understand what you did 2 weeks from now.

 In source files, separate functions with one blank line.
 If the function is